AI-14/fulladder-circuit-simulator/README.md

 # FullAdder Circuit Simulator
   Course Project: ICS 102/183 - Introduction to Computing I

-## About the project
+## Description
    Simulate the operation of a n-bit binary adder and subtractor using full adder circuit to add/subtract two positive integer numbers.
+For more details, see *183ICS102PROJ.DOCX*.